The Olivet Discourse

 End of diversion:

 I also find it interesting that this diversion into our past, and the disciples future, seems to end with a familiar concept from Romans 11:25-26 of the fulness of the Gentiles.
+While I think the times of the Gentiles and fulness of the Gentiles are two different perspectives of two different times, they are related to the people of Israel and the location in Israel.
 Romans 11 as a whole is an important scripture that speaks to the Gentile believer of the blindness of Israel, unbelief and the grafting back in of those Jews who come back to faith in their Messiah and King.
-I believe that the fulness of the Gentiles marks the period of the end of the times of the Gentiles.
-I believe it is possible that this is speaking to a future time, unfolding now, when Jerusalem will once again be in full control of Jerusalem and tied to the rebuilding of the third temple.
-I believe it is shortly after this time that the events of the Abomiation of Desolation, the harpazo and the signs of the 6th seal come to pass.
+I believe it is possible that this times of the Gentiles is speaking to a future time, unfolding now, when Israel will once again be in full control of Jerusalem and tied to the rebuilding of the third temple.
+I believe it is shortly after this time, perhaps 3½ years or less, that the events of the Abomiation of Desolation, the harpazo and the signs of the 6th seal come to pass.
+The fulness of the Gentiles being tied to the catching away of the bride of Christ and provoking Israel to jealousy as they are unblinded and recognize their Messiah.

 After the end of this diversion, verse 25 picks up with Matthew and Mark talking about the sun/moon/star event (6th seal), the powers of heaven shaken, and seeing the Son of man coming in a cloud with power and great glory.